Johannes Gutenberg and the Printing Press

-Printing using blocks existed long before Gutenberg’s time.
-The Chinese had been carving wood blocks to print books as early as 868, but the Chinese process required making a new set of woodcuts for each book.
-Producing one page was difficult; producing a volume with many pages was not practical.
+Block printing existed long before Gutenberg.
+The Chinese had been carving wood blocks to print books as early as 868, but their process had one major drawback; a new set of woodcuts had to be made for each book.
+Producing one book was difficult; producing many books was impractical.

 Resources